You are here

 Evidence to support regular work

-GPs should carefully consider whether to advise a patient that they are not fit for any type of work at all as this increases their longer term health risks.
+GPs should carefully consider whether to tell a patient that they are not fit for any type of work at all.
+This increases their longer-term health risks.

 Guidance for GPs